Posts

 Image

-Understanding Your Hearing Test Results: What the Audiogram Means You've just had a hearing test, and your audiologist hands you a chart filled with symbols, lines, and numbers.
+You've just had a hearing test, and your audiologist hands you a chart filled with symbols, lines, and numbers.
 If you're feeling confused, you're not alone.
 The audiogram, a graph that shows your hearing test results, can look intimidating at first glance, but it's actually a tool that provides valuable insights into your hearing health.
 In this guide, we'll walk you through everything you need to know about reading and understanding your results.
 You'll learn what the graph means, why certain frequencies matter more than others, and what your results indicate about your hearing.
 What Is an Audiogram?
 An audiogram is a visual representation of the softest sound you can hear across different frequencies (pitches).
 It's created during a test called pure tone audiometry, where you listen to various tones through differing transducers and indicate when you can hear them.
-The Two Key Measurements ...
+The Two Key Measurements Frequency (Pitch) - Measured in Hertz (Hz) or Kilohertz (kHz) - D...

 Protecting Your Hearing: Prevention Tips for Every Age